marksherriff/uvacs-advising/tas.md

 # Undergraduate Teaching Assistants

-## Now accepting submissions for the Fall 2025 semester!

 [Computer Science Teaching Assistant Interest Form]({{ site.data.externallinks.csta_interest_form }}){: .btn .btn-purple}

 The CS department has always benefited from having fantastic undergrads work as Teaching Assistants for our courses.
 We simply couldn't make the courses run without them!